-AVDA will host its Honoring Texas Victims Dinner on Tuesday, October 11, 2022, at Tony’s.
+AVDA will host its Honoring Texas Victims Dinner on Tuesday, October 11, 2022, at Tony’s at 6:30 PM.
 Event Chairs Paula and Steve Winter & Lisa and Eric Elder have conceptualized an evening to pay tribute to the 228 victims who lost their lives as a result of domestic violence in 2020.
-Supporters will dine on a four-course meal with wine pairings featuring the renowned Italian inspired cuisine that Houston has come to love for more than 55 years.
+Supporters will dine on a five-course meal with wine pairings featuring the renowned Italian inspired cuisine that Houston has come to love for more than 55 years.
 Gloria Terry, CEO for the Texas Council on Family Violence, will release the 2021 Honoring Texas Victims Report at the dinner.
+Dress is business attire.

 2021 Honoring Texas Victims Dinner